Mads Aaquist

-Mads Hinrichsen Aaquist (born 31 December 1994) is a Danish professional footballer who plays for Danish 1st Division club Fremad Amager.
+Mads Hinrichsen Aaquist (born 31 December 1994) is a Danish professional footballer who plays as a midfielder or right-back.

 Club career

 Copenhagen

 Aaquist is a product of F.C.
 Copenhagen's youth sector.
 He began playing for the first team in the winter 2012/13 and played several friendly matches for the club.
 He expressed at this point to the medias, that he would wish he was a permanent part of the first team.
 Aaquist gained his first Danish Superliga match and official debut for FCK on 20 May 2013, when he replaced Christian Bolaños in the final match of the season, a home game against SønderjyskE.

 Just hours after the announcement of his return to FCK, it was further announced, that FCK had terminated his contract.

 Loan to AC Horsens

 In the autumn 2014, he was loaned out to AC Horsens for the rest of the season.
 Aaquist played his first match for the club on 27 July 2014 against Viborg FF.
 However, Aaquist was struggling to get playtime and did only play 6 matches.
 AC Horsens announced on 21 January 2015, that they had sent Aaquist return to FCK six months earlier than expected.